decentraland/documentation/content/creator/places/faq.md

 **What happens if I change my Place significantly?**

-Each Place has a unique ID.
-There are certain conditions which, when fulfilled, will make your Place be considered "new" and it will be given a new ID.
-This is to cope with the constantly changing nature of Decentraland.
-If your Place is considered different enough to get a new ID, it will lose favorites and likes.
-You can read about these conditions in [ADR: Place Identifiers](https://adr.decentraland.org/adr/ADR-186).
+Each Place is assigned a unique ID.
+When certain conditions are met, your Place may be deemed "new", resulting in a new ID assignment.
+This change will cause your Place to lose any accumulated favorites and likes.
+For details on these conditions, please refer to [ADR: Place Identifiers](https://adr.decentraland.org/adr/ADR-186).

-## Highest Rated
+## Like Percentage

-**How is the highest rated percentage calculated?**
+**How is the like percentage calculated?**

-In order to avoid abuse, the highest rated percentage is calculated from upvotes and downvotes from users who have at least 100 [voting power](https://docs.decentraland.org/player/general/dao/dao-userguide/#voting-power).
-Anyone can vote, but only qualifying votes are used to calculate the highest rated percentage.
+In order to prevent abuse, the like percentage is calculated from likes and dislikes from users who have at least 100 [voting power](https://docs.decentraland.org/player/general/dao/dao-userguide/#voting-power).
+Anyone with an account can like or dislike, but only qualifying votes are used to calculate the like percentage.

-People are more likely to rate your place highly if your Place has a title, description and thumbnail.
+Increase your chances of getting a good rating by making sure your Place has a title, description and thumbnail.

 ## Points of Interest